(G & M: #323)

 RT From Fall River Reservoir:

 From I-70, west of Idaho Springs, take exit 238 for the Fall River Road/CR 275.
-This paved road ends in the vicinity of a mountain village called "Alice," mostly a collection of summer cabins, etc. This is the same road that leads up to the well-known St. Mary's lake and Glacier.
+This paved road ends in the vicinity of a mountain village called "Alice," mostly a collection of summer cabins, etc. This is the same road that leads up to the well-known St. Mary's Lake and Glacier.
 The road follows the Fall River in a generally NW direction.
-After over six miles miles, the road makes a second, abrupt switchback to leave the Fall River drainage and climb up to St. Mary's Lake and Alice.
+Measuring from the exit off I-70 and the intersection with CR275, after 6.6 miles, the road makes a second, abrupt switchback to leave the Fall River drainage and climb up to St. Mary's Lake and Alice.
 Turn left at this switchback onto "Rainbow Road," aka: FR 174.1.
-This is a graded, gravel road.
-The road starts out on the north side of Fall River, then about half way up, drops down to cross over to the south side of it.
+This is a graded, gravel road that becomes rougher the farther up valley you travel.
+The road starts out on the north side of Fall River, then at 8.2 miles, drops down to cross over to the south side of it.
 Just before making that crossing is a smaller pullout where you can park if you want to join a segment of the Continental Divide trail that heads up to James Peak from here.
-Coordinates are: N 39° 48' 40.45" W 105° 40' 02.32".
+Coordinates are: N 39° 48' 40.45" W 105° 40' 01.32".
 This is the trailhead for our third route suggestion for James Peak.
+There is an open camping area here (elevation 10,140 ft.) and another across the creek.
+Before reaching this crossing, the road passes through almost all private property.
+We did not observe any campsites before this creek crossing.
+At 8.4 miles, the road crosses the official trailhead for the CD trail.
+There is minimal parking allocated here.
+Immediately after this point, the road becomes quite a bit rougher.
+While many SUV type vehicles can make it to this trailhead parking, we recommend that only higher clearance, 4WD proceed further.

-A car camp is possible in the reservoir vicinity.
-There are also primitive sites all along the gravel road to the reservoir, but there are homes/cabins and private property, so be sure you don't camp in someones driveway.
+A car camp is possible in the reservoir vicinity but these are 4WD only accessible.
+There are also primitive sites along the gravel road to the reservoir as noted in the trailhead description but there are homes/cabins and private property, so be sure you don't camp in someone's driveway.
 The best primitive camping opportunity appears to be when FR 174.1 crosses from the north to the south side of Fall River but there are cabins in the vicinity.
 See coordinates below.
 For Front Range hikers, overnight camping will likely not be a concern unless you're looking for an early morning start and want to come up the evening before.

 Fall River Crossing ›